When Can Employees Be Interviewed Ex Parte?

 However, the Introduction section of New Jersey’s Rules of Professional Conduct gives the court discretion to reference the official ABA Comments for assistance in interpreting RPC 4.2.

-Even though these two extreme positions make it easier for an attorney to know with some degree of assurance when an interview may be conducted, the CIBA-GEIGY court found these positions contrary to the ABA Comments, lacking in authority, and declined to follow either of the two extreme positions.
+Even though these two extreme positions make it easier for an attorney to know with some degree of assurance when an interview may happen, the CIBA-GEIGY court found these positions contrary to the ABA Comments, lacking in authority.
+And, they declined to follow either of the two extreme positions.

 Instead, the CIBA-GEIGY court, which now clarifies and sets forth New Jersey’s position, adopted a “middle of the road” approach.
 In doing so, the court followed the holding in Niesig v.
 Team I, 559 NYS.2d 493 (NY 1990).
 CIBA-GEIGY, in adopting Niesig, stated: